fossasia/open-event-droidgen/README.md

 #### How do I install Web App Generator on Digital Ocean

-To install the system on AWS please refer to the [Digital Ocean installation readme](/docs/INSTALLATION_DigitalOcean.md).
+To install the system on Digital Ocean please refer to the [Digital Ocean installation readme](/docs/INSTALLATION_DigitalOcean.md).

 #### How do I install Web App Generator on Docker